Centeva/Collie/README.md

 ## Usage

-You can this tool with docker or manually.
+You can use this tool with docker or manually.

 ### Building local
 Running `go build` will create a `collie.exe` that you can then run manually.
 This will work locally but this exe is not cross platform.